CYBORG-NIT-ROURKELA/music-recommendation-system/README.md

 * Perform all the development activities in this branch and raise PRs accordingly with proper commit message and description along with screenshots, images (if necessary)

 ---
-2. RULLS FOR PULL REQUEST (PR) RAISE
+2. RULES FOR PULL REQUEST (PR) RAISE
 * Use proper commit message describing the tasks performed in the commit.
 * Treat `master` branch as your master branch, i.e. all your PRs should use `master` as the target branch. e.g. `git push origin YOUR_BRANCH_NAME` and then use `master` as the target branch while creating PRs.